tanya-bas/latentqa/README.md

     --eval_stimulus data/eval/stimulus.json \
     --eval_control data/eval/control.json \
     --eval_qa data/eval/qa.json \
-    --val_every_n_steps 1000
+    --eval_every_n_steps 1000
 ```

 ## :mag: Reading
 The code for reading in `lit/reading.py` is currently set up to generate QA-pairs for control.
 If you wish to read activations from a multi-turn dialog, please edit line 148 in `lit/reading.py` to be a `List[List[Str]]` of the format `[[user, model, ...], [user, model, ...], ...]`, i.e., a list of dialogs.

-Additionally, you will likely want to modify the questions given to the decoder, so please edit line in `lit/reading.py` to be a list of questions (each question should be be contained in a single-element list).
+Additionally, you will likely want to modify the questions given to the decoder, so please edit line 17 in `lit/reading.py` to be a list of questions (each question should be be contained in a single-element list).

 Then run:
 ```